arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     test <@ run (fP <*> aP) "some input" = Success ("some input", 84)@>
 ```

-Notice that in the test we have created 2 super simple parsers, which
+Note that in the test we have created 2 super simple parsers, which
 do not even consume the input. `aP` just returns a Parser-wrapped
 `42`, `fP` a Parser-wrapped `fun i -> i * 2`.